mre/endler.dev/content/2020/review/index.md

 Of course, there's the occasional [leftpad](https://www.davidhaney.io/npm-left-pad-have-we-forgotten-how-to-program/), but it also means that we have to write less library code ourselves and can focus on business value instead.
-On the other hand there are more potential points of failure and auditing is difficult.
-[There is a big number of outdated packages](https://sambleckley.com/writing/npm.html).
+On the other hand, there are more potential points of failure, and auditing is difficult.
+[There is also a large number of outdated packages](https://sambleckley.com/writing/npm.html).
 For a more in-depth discussion, I recommend the [Census II report by the Linux Foundation & Harvard](https://www.coreinfrastructure.org/wp-content/uploads/sites/6/2020/02/census_ii_vulnerabilities_in_the_core.pdf) [PDF].